scottvr/phart/docs/GHM-LATEX.md

 ## OH, YOU SILLY THING

-So, not quite through doing silly things, I wanted to be able to somehow paste a `<pre>`-tagged, or fence-block of a diagram straigh from my terminal without having to take a screenshot of the ones with color, and paste the text right into theae GitHub Markdown pages.
-I know I said I'd be quick;
+So, not quite through doing silly things, I wanted to be able to somehow paste a `<pre>`-tagged, or fence-block of a diagram straight from my terminal ( without having to take a screenshot of the ones with color), and paste the text right into theae GitHub Markdown pages.
+I know I said I'd be quick...
 I'm almost there...
 Long story a little less long that it could be, ** GitHub-Flavored Markdown **__ - while it does allow embedding of, yup, _mermaid syntax_, which it will then convert to an SVG in your markdown using the **mermaidjsAPI**, and it's not what I wanted.
 I wanted the text, as it came out.